-Elected officials and health experts said the flavored liquids target children and are contributing to an epidemic among teens who are inhaling highly addictive nicotine and harmful chemicals.
+Elected officials and health experts said the flavored liquids target children and contribute to an epidemic among teens, who are inhaling highly addictive nicotine and harmful chemicals.
 The Town Board scheduled a public hearing on the matter for Sept.
 24. If enacted, the local law would take effect Jan.
 1, and the town would become one of the first municipalities in the state to prohibit the sale of flavored e-liquids.

-Democratic Town Supervisor Laura Gillen joined Republican Council members Erin King Sweeney and Dennis Dunne to announce the local legislation.
+Democratic Town Supervisor Laura Gillen, a Baldwin native who now lives in Rockville Centre, joined Republican Council members Erin King Sweeney and Dennis Dunne to announce the local legislation.
 Gillen noted that the recent spike in teen vaping has threatened to undermine nearly two decades of decline in overall tobacco use.

 “America’s largest township is fighting against an epidemic of e-cigarette use among teenagers that threatens the decades-long progress our communities have made in reducing youth addiction to smoking,” Gillen said in a statement.
 “We believe this legislation will help cut the shocking amount of e-cigarette vaping by young people and help prevent the next generation of children from falling prey to an alarming public health danger.”

-Others who supported the measure included Nassau County Executive Laura Curran, County Health Commissioner Lawrence Eisenstein, Legislator Arnold Drucker, First Deputy Police Commissioner Kevin Smith and advocates from Parents Against Vaping E-cigarettes, an organization dedicated to combating what representatives called “the most serious adolescent public health crisis our country has faced in decades.”
+Others who supported the measure included Nassau County Executive Laura Curran, a Democrat of Baldwin, County Health Commissioner Lawrence Eisenstein, Legislator Arnold Drucker, First Deputy Police Commissioner Kevin Smith and advocates from Parents Against Vaping E-Cigarettes, an organization dedicated to combating what representatives called “the most serious adolescent public health crisis our country has faced in decades.”

 Town officials said the proposed law came in response to multiple reports of lung and respiratory diseases across the United States.
 To date, five people have died from health issues associated with vaping, according to the federal Centers for Disease Control and Protection.

-The CDC said last Friday that the agency has been notified of more than 450 cases of lung illnesses potentially associated with the use of e-cigarette products.
-Town officials also noted that the regulation of vaping devices by the FDA would not be complete until 2020.
+The CDC said Friday that the agency has been notified of more than 450 cases of lung illnesses potentially associated with the use of e-cigarettes products.
+Town officials also noted that the regulation of vaping devices by the Food and Drug Administration will not be complete until 2020.